 How is the dental implant procedure performed?

 Once Dr. Pollack has determined your candidacy for dental implants, he will develop a personalized treatment plan.
 Detailed x-rays will be used to identify the best possible placement for the implant in the area of the missing tooth, allowing for the most precise fit and results that feel natural.
 An oral surgeon or periodontist will then anchor the titanium implant to the jawbone, where it will begin a process called osseointegration (fusion with the bone).
-It takes a few months for the osseointegration process to complete; however, it is necessary to give the implant enough time to adequately fuse to the bone and become a stable, permanent part of your mouth.
-Once this has occurred, Dr. Pollack will delicately place the custom-designed dental crown on top of the post and secure the crown.
-The crown will be color-matched to surrounding teeth in order to yield a natural-looking blend.
-It will then be given one final polish, and the procedure is complete.
+It takes a few months for the osseointegration process to complete.
+Once this has occurred, Dr. Pollack will create the custom-designed implant crown.
+The implant crown will be created to yield a natural look.

 Does the dental implant treatment hurt?